MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/subscriptions-and-billing/extend-your-trial.md

 3. Complete the steps in the wizard.

 When you're ready to buy, see [Buy your trial version of Office 365 for business](buy-a-subscription-from-your-free-trial.md).

-::: moniker range="o365-worldwide"
-## Use the admin center (preview) to extend your trial

-The preview is available to all Microsoft 365 admins, you can opt in by selecting **Try the preview** toggle located at the top of the Home page.
-For more information, see [About Microsoft 365 admin center preview](../microsoft-365-admin-center-preview.md).

-1. In the admin center, go to the **Billing** \> <a href="https://go.microsoft.com/fwlink/p/?linkid=842054" target="_blank">Products & services</a> page.

-2. On the **Products & services** page, find the trial subscription that you want to extend.
-In the **Settings & Actions** section, choose **Extend trial**.

-3. Review the extension information, and if necessary, change your payment method.
-When you're finished, choose **Extend trial**.

-::: moniker-end